-- Input files can be viewed, edited and saved. - New input files appropriate for various types of run can be constructed by filling in a series of dialog boxes. - The connections to the input/output streams can be set up simply by a dialog box. - An output file (of arbitrary size) can be viewed and searched. - A summary of an output file, showing any of the total quantities (e.g. activity or $\gamma$ dose rate) or values for a particular nuclide at each of the time intervals can be produced. - The summary of total quantities can be written to a database file - The lists of dominant nuclides can be summarised. - Pathway information can be summarised. - Summary information can be placed on the clipboard for pasting to another application such as an Excel spreadsheet. - A log/log plot can be displayed of any of the five possible FISPACT graphs (activity, heat, γ dose rate and ingestion or inhalation dose as functions of time).
+- Input files can be viewed, edited and saved. - New input files appropriate for various types of run can be constructed by filling in a series of dialog boxes. - The connections to the input/output streams can be set up simply by a dialog box. - An output file (of arbitrary size) can be viewed and searched. - A summary of an output file, showing any of the total quantities (e.g. activity or γ dose rate) or values for a particular nuclide at each of the time intervals can be produced. - The summary of total quantities can be written to a database file. - The lists of dominant nuclides can be summarised. - Pathway information can be summarised. - Summary information can be placed on the clipboard for pasting to another application such as an Excel spreadsheet. - A log/log plot can be displayed of any of the five possible FISPACT graphs (activity, heat, γ dose rate and ingestion or inhalation dose as functions of time).

-- The graph can be printed on any Windows compatible printer with various options. - The PC version of FISPACT can be run. - EASY decay data can be viewed interactively. - EASY multi-group cross section data can be viewed interactively. - Neutron spectra used by FISPACT can be stored and plotted. - A Windows Help file covering the application and containing much of the present manual is available.
+The graph can be printed on any Windows compatible printer with various options.

+- The PC version of FISPACT can be run. - EASY decay data can be viewed interactively. - EASY multi-group cross section data for neutrons, deuterons and protons can be viewed interactively. - Neutron, deuteron and proton spectra used by FISPACT can be stored and plotted. - Elemental or isotopic compositions for a range of materials can be stored, viewed and written to an INPUT file. - A Windows Help file covering the application and containing much of the present manual is available.
+Note that under the Vista operating system the Help file will not work.

 Figure A15.1 shows a screen shot of the Interface with an icon for one of the various child windows that can be opened - an INPUT file is shown.
 Behind the summary window a part of a graph window is visible.
-As with other Windows applications there is a menubar and toolbar (containing fifteen buttons giving the user quick access to the most important features) at the top of the window.
+As with other Windows applications there is a menubar and toolbar (containing sixteen buttons giving the user quick access to the most important features) at the top of the window.
 Details of the various features are given below.